spiral-software/fftx/README.md

 cmake --build . --config Release --target install
 ```

-Currently, **FFTX** builds a number fo example programs; the programs will be installed in the *build/bin* folder and can be run from there; e.g.,
+Currently, **FFTX** builds a number of example programs; the programs will be installed in the *build/bin* folder and can be run from there; e.g.,
 ```
 cd build/bin
 ./testhockney